dhk senior associate Sarah Patterson features as an architect ‘Woman Achiever’

-According to Sarah Patterson, an associate director at dhk Architects, Cape Town, there are many upsides to practicing architecture.
+According to Sarah Patterson, senior associate at dhk Architects, Cape Town, there are many upsides to practicing architecture.
 ‘One of the most satisfying aspects of being involved in shaping the built environment is the engagement it necessitates with so many aspects of life.
 With each project comes a myriad of factors to consider.
 I find my job is constantly about the challenge of balancing conceptual narratives with hard realities,’ she shares.

 Sarah graduated at both undergraduate and post graduate level from the University of Cape Town.
 She spent her first five working years at Vivid Architects, learning the rigours of commercial practice and gaining a solid foundation as an architect.
 Thereafter, her career took off.
 Sarah explains: ‘in 2011, I got an opportunity to practice urban design at Jakupa Architects and Urban Designers with a focus on public sector projects and participated in several conferences and workshops.
 From there I moved to dhk where I segued back into architecture.
 My career at dhk has also seen me rise in the leadership and assist with business development at the company.’
 She confesses to be an active person who enjoys hiking, running, swimming and travel.
 ‘I paint, draw, and watch films in my spare time.
 I also love a lively evening of debate with friends and good music